HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Related Work

 \section{Related Work}

-\paragraph{Stealth Addresses (ERC-5564).} Stealth address protocols~\cite{eip5564} use ECDH between a sender's ephemeral key and the recipient's stealth meta-address to derive one-time receiving addresses.
-This achieves strong unlinkability at the protocol layer, but imposes two costs that \HFIPay{} avoids: (i)~the recipient must continuously scan all on-chain transactions to detect payments, and (ii)~the sender must already know the recipient's stealth meta-address, which itself requires a discovery mechanism. \HFIPay{} shifts discovery to an application-layer relay and uses blinded claim bindings rather than sender-side ECDH, trading protocol-level decentralization for simpler identifier routing and claim-time proofs.
+\paragraph{Stealth Addresses (CryptoNote, ERC-5564).} { Stealth addresses originate in CryptoNote~\cite{cryptonote} and underlie Monero's one-time output addresses; ERC-5564~\cite{eip5564} ports the construction to EVM chains.
+These protocols use ECDH between a sender's ephemeral key and the recipient's stealth meta-address to derive one-time receiving addresses.
+This achieves strong unlinkability at the protocol layer, but imposes two costs that \HFIPay{} avoids: (i)~the recipient must continuously scan all on-chain transactions to detect payments, and (ii)~the sender must already know the recipient's stealth meta-address, which itself requires a discovery mechanism. \HFIPay{} shifts discovery to an application-layer relay and uses blinded claim bindings rather than sender-side ECDH, trading protocol-level decentralization for simpler identifier routing and claim-time proofs. }

 \paragraph{ENS and Email-Based Naming.} The Ethereum Name Service~\cite{ens} maps human-readable names to blockchain addresses, solving the UX problem of opaque hex strings.
 However, the mapping is fully public: anyone who knows an ENS name can inspect the owner's balances and transaction history. \HFIPay{} addresses the same usability problem while keeping the identifier-to-intent and identifier-to-address mappings private.
 The two systems are therefore complementary: ENS provides public, persistent naming, whereas \HFIPay{} provides private, relay-mediated routing.